cuplsensor/cuplcodec/docs/specification/features.rst

    An RTOS is not appropriate for this application.
 It will significantly increase the memory footprint.
    It will add complexity and make power consumption more difficult to control.

-.. feat:: Time interval is conveyed in the URL.
-   :id: CODEC_FEAT_10
-   :status: complete
-   :links: CODEC_SPEC_6, CODEC_SPEC_10

-   The encoder will convert an integer time sample interval in minutes to a base64 string.
-Decoder performs the reverse operation.

 .. feat:: The encoder only writes the full-length NDEF message once upon startup.
    :id: CODEC_FEAT_12